 "That technology came out of research from Princeton University in the 1990s, and it’s part of an increasing trend of universities partnering with companies to turn research into new patents and products."

 Yu's story is about more than the path this particular technology took from a Princeton lab to your pocket.
 It's about why companies and universities are increasingly entering into research collaborations.
 And why it makes sense for parties to enter into these relationships for the long-term, rather than constructing them around one-off projects.

 "...companies and universities form such partnerships because getting a big breakthrough requires paying for a lot of fundamental science, and it’s hard to guarantee all that work leads to a new product."

-And if you would like to explore collaborating with Princeton research, we can help you get started.
+If you would like to explore collaborating with Princeton research, we can help you get started.
 Give us a call!